Luganodes/pectra-cli/README.md

 ## Private Key Handling

-Use the `--airgapped` or `-a` flag to export an unsigned transaction to unsigned_txn.json, which can be signed and broadcasted using `scripts/sign.go`; alternatively, omit the flag to sign directly in the CLI by providing the private key.
+Use the `--airgapped` or `-a` to run the CLI in airgapped mode; alternatively, omit the flag to sign directly in the CLI by providing the private key.
 The CLI will securely prompt you to enter it at runtime when an operation is initiated.
 (See `internal/config/config.go` lines 88-114)

 ⚠️ Ensure that correct private keys are provided for the validators — otherwise, transactions will succeed but no validator operation will occur, wasting gas. <br><br>